toonarmycaptain/toonarmycaptain_blog_posts/blog-posts/getting-things-done/getting-things-done.md

  - deploy at [pythonanywhere.com/toonarmycaptain](https://toonarmycaptain.pythonanywhere.com/home/)

 This skill is really important to a lot of things, from isolating bugs by breaking down the possible causes, to writing simple and maintainable code by following the adage to keep functions/classes to one purpose.
-Of course, it's also helpful when attacking large projects :)
+Of course, it's also helpful when attacking large projects. :)